 But while cycling purists remain decidedly unimpressed by the surge in the e-bike’s popularity on the roads and trails, some riders are enjoying a new lease of battery-assisted life on the bike.

+Don’t want to read the rest of our best electric bikes buying guide?
 To go directly to the e-bike product pages at Chain Reaction Cycles, click the link below:

 Electric bikes use a motor to add additional torque to your pedal stroke, meaning less effort is required for climbing hills or going faster.